truthixify/haven/docs/architecture.md

 ### Why PostgreSQL Instead of Sealed Storage

 The TEE hardware protects the entire execution environment, making application-level encryption unnecessary.
 PostgreSQL provides a standard relational database with proper indexing, querying, and transaction support.
-The modular connections table design makes it easy to add new providers without schema changes -- just insert a new row with the appropriate `provider` value.
+The modular connections table design makes it easy to add new providers without schema changes.
+Just insert a new row with the appropriate `provider` value.

 Docker Compose runs PostgreSQL as a sidecar container alongside the TEE service: